adbyrne/XTrkCAD/app/lib/Readme.md

-# Beta 3.0 Release Notes
+# GA Release Notes

-Welcome to the XtrackCAD V5.2.0 Beta 3.0 release!
+Welcome to the XtrackCAD V5.2.0 GA release!

-Beta 3.0 has a few functional enhancements and a few bug fixes since Beta 2.1.
-Beta 3.0 is intended to be a predule to a GA release.
-We only intend to add fixes and not functional enhancements at this point.
+GA has a few high-impact bug fixes since Beta 3.0 that we have tested with the help of our users.

 The V5.2 release started out as just some simple functional enhancements of long-standing, like background images.
 The idea was to punt on all UI changes to the V6 GTK3 release.
 But along the way and due to some sabaticals for developers, things kept getting added and tinkered with.
 Finally the major UI enhancements you will see were mapped out over the last six months and so we have an incremental enhacement to the UI as well.